-The law establishes that public schools must provide religious instruction by a person able to promote moral values and tolerance, and be respectful of human rights.
-If a parent on behalf of a child chooses to opt out of religious courses, the parent needs to make a written request.
-The government allows non-Catholic religion courses in public schools in accordance with a 2010 Supreme Court ruling annulling a regulation limiting public school religious instruction to Catholic courses.
-The Ministry of Public Education provides assistance for religious education to private schools, both Catholic and non-Catholic, including directly hiring teachers, providing teacher salaries and other funds.
+The law establishes that public schools must provide ecumenical religious instruction by a person who is able to promote moral values and tolerance and be respectful of human rights.
+If a parent on behalf of a child chooses to opt out of religious courses, the parent must make a written request.
+The Ministry of Public Education provides assistance for religious education to private schools, both Catholic and non-Catholic, including directly hiring teachers and providing teacher salaries and other funds.

 The law allows the government to provide land free of charge to the Catholic Church only.
 Government-to-church land transfers are typically granted through periodic legislation.

 Only Catholic priests and public notaries may perform state-recognized marriages.
 Wedding ceremonies performed by other religious groups must be legalized through a civil union.